Research

 Selected Works

-Full work on Google Scholar.
+Full work on Google Scholar, my resume, or LinkedIn.

 SCORE-IT: A Machine Learning-based Tool for Automatic Standardization of EEG Reports